JesseKPhillips/DIPs/DIPs/1NNN-jkp.md

 Processing of `onSerialize` functions would occur.

+## Implementation

+The approval of this DIP would still require the standard attribute implementation to be accompanied by an implementation of serialization utilizing the attributes.

 ## Breaking Changes and Deprecations

 This has no breaking change.
 It would be preferable for existing libraries to